DIA-HARM: Dialectal Disparities in Harmful Content Detection Across 50 English Dialects: Ethics Statement

 \section{Ethics Statement}

 \paragraph{Intended Use and Potential Misuse.} This research aims to improve disinformation detection equity across linguistic communities.
-While D$^3$ is designed to evaluate and improve detector robustness, we acknowledge potential misuse: adversaries could exploit identified vulnerabilities to craft dialect-specific disinformation that evades detection.
-To mitigate this risk, we release evaluation code and model checkpoints but withhold the adversarial generation pipeline.
+While D-CUBE is designed to evaluate and improve detector robustness, we acknowledge potential misuse: adversaries could exploit identified vulnerabilities to craft dialect-specific disinformation that evades detection.
+To mitigate this risk, we release the \method{} benchmark, including the D-CUBE corpus, D-PURIFY validation tools, and evaluation code and model checkpoints, but withhold the adversarial generation pipeline.
 We encourage researchers to use these resources for defensive purposes only.

 \paragraph{Community Impact.} Our findings reveal that current detection systems may systematically disadvantage speakers of non-standard English varieties, potentially resulting in higher exposure to undetected disinformation or, conversely, higher false positive rates that disproportionately flag legitimate dialectal content as suspicious.
+Such effects can prove catastrophic in resource-constrained environments and among long-tail populations that bear a disproportionate burden of disinformation propagation \cite{maung2024generative, lucas2024longtail}.
 We hope this work motivates the development of more equitable NLP systems and encourages practitioners to conduct dialectal audits before deployment.

-\paragraph{Data Considerations.} D$^3$ is derived from existing publicly available disinformation datasets (GossipCop, PolitiFact, CoAID) transformed using the open-source Multi-VALUE framework.
+\paragraph{Data Considerations.} D-CUBE is derived from existing publicly available disinformation datasets (GossipCop, PolitiFact, CoAID) transformed using the open-source Multi-VALUE framework.
 No personally identifiable information is collected or generated.
 Dialectal transformations are rule-based approximations that do not involve human subjects.
 We acknowledge that computational modeling of dialects risks reinforcing linguistic stereotypes; our feature inventory derives from peer-reviewed linguistic scholarship (eWAVE) to minimize this concern.

 \paragraph{Broader Implications.} Disinformation disproportionately targets marginalized communities who often speak non-standard language varieties.
 By quantifying dialectal detection disparities, we aim to inform policy discussions around content moderation equity and encourage platform providers to audit their systems across linguistic demographics.